tessel/t2-start/install.md

 Plug in your Tessel over USB (use Tessel's microUSB port, between the USB ports and the module ports).

+**Note: you must wait for the Tessel to finish booting up (~30s) before you can run commands.
+Look for the tiny green LED on the Ethernet port to turn on to signal a full bootup.**

+*This bootup issue is because Tessel 2 is still in development; track the issue [here](https://github.com/tessel/t2-cli/issues/346).*

 Tessel's update process works best over Wifi, so let's get connected:

 <div class="row">